Kunaldargan/Awesome-Video-Instance-Segmentation/README.md

 ## Introduction

-**Video Instance Segmentation** aims at **detecting, segmenting, and tracking every pixel of object instances simultaneously in a given video.**.
+**Video Instance Segmentation** aims at **detecting, segmenting, and tracking every pixel of object instances simultaneously in a given video.**

 **Video Instance Segmentation** (VIS) methods can be categorized as online, Semi-Online or Offline methods.
 - ***Online methods***  take as input a video frame by frame, detecting and segmenting objects per frame while tracking instances and optimizing results